ga-chicago/wdi-10-hw3-functions-old/README.md

 "Finished #8 - Hungry for More".
 <hr>

-Have a beer + watch some Star Trek: The Next Generation on Netflix
+Now go play in the snow and/or have a beer and/or watch some Star Trek: The Next Generation and/or sleep and/or have coffee with a friend and/or call your mother.
+Something that isn't coding.